LukePappa/Ourism/synthesis.md

-The universe is a boundless act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly conscious of pure existence.
+The universe is a boundless act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly conscious of direct reality.